-Pursuant to Stock Purchase Agreements, dated as of June 12, 1997 (the "Stock Purchase Agreements"), with certain "accredited investors," the investors purchased 1,450,000 shares of the Common Stock of the Company at a price of \$7.75 per share.
-The sale of the shares was made subject to the effectiveness of a resale registration statement and, on July 8, 1997, a registration statement relating to the resale of the shares was declared effective by the Securities and Exchange Commission.
+The Company has entered into Stock Purchase Agreements, dated as of June 12, 1997 (the "Stock Purchase Agreements"), with certain investors, pursuant to which the investors have committed to purchase 1,450,000 shares of the Common Stock of the Company at a price of \$7.75 per share, subject to the effectiveness of the Registration Statement of which this Prospectus is a part.
 The offer and sale by the Company of the Common Stock to the investors pursuant to the Stock Purchase Agreements was made pursuant to an exemption from the registration requirements of the Securities Act provided by Section 4(2) thereof.
+The Stock Purchase Agreements contain representations and warranties as to each investor's status as an "accredited investor" as such term is defined in Rule 501 promulgated under the Securities Act.
 Robertson, Stephens & Company LLC ("RS & Co.") acted as the placement agent for the private placement.
-The Company paid RS & Co. commissions of 6% of the gross proceeds, or \$674,250 in the aggregate, in addition to expenses.
-RS & Co. paid 10% of its fees to Josephthal Lyon & Ross Incorporated for its assistance in connection with the private placement.
+The Company agreed, in addition to payment of the commissions described below, to reimburse RS & Co. for its reasonable out-of-pocket expenses incurred in connection with the private placement.